 The following diagram illustrates the set of recommended policies for protecting files in SharePoint Online and OneDrive for Business.
-It indicates which policies will be updated or newly created to add protection for SharePoint Online and OneDrive for Business.
+It indicates which policies should be updated or newly created to add protection for SharePoint Online and OneDrive for Business.

-The new policies implement device protection for sensitive and highly regulated content by applying specific access requirements to SharePoint sites that you specify.
+The new policies implement device protection for sensitive and highly-regulated content by applying specific access requirements to SharePoint sites that you specify.

 |Protection level||Policies||More information|

-|Baseline||Require MFA when sign-in risk is medium or high||Include SharePoint Online in the assignments of cloud apps.|
+|Baseline||Require MFA when sign-in risk is medium or high||Include SharePoint Online in the assignment of cloud apps|

-|Block clients that don't support modern authentication||Include SharePoint Online in the assignments of cloud apps.|
+|Block clients that don't support modern authentication||Include SharePoint Online in the assignment of cloud apps|

 |Define app protection policies||Be sure all recommended apps are included in the list of apps.
-Be sure to update the policy for each platform (iOS, Android, Windows).|
+Be sure to update the policy for each platform (iOS, Android, Windows)|

-|Require compliant PCs||Include SharePoint Online in list of cloud apps.|
+|Require compliant PCs||Include SharePoint Online in list of cloud apps|

 |Use app enforced restrictions in SharePoint Online||Add this new policy.
 This tells Azure AD to use the settings specified in SharePoint Online.
-This rule applies to all users but only affects access to sites included in SharePoint Online access policies.|
+This rule applies to all users, but only affects access to sites included in SharePoint Online access policies|

-|Sensitive||Require MFA when sign-in risk is low, medium or high||Include SharePoint Online in the assignments of cloud apps.|
+|Sensitive||Require MFA when sign-in risk is low, medium or high||Include SharePoint Online in the assignments of cloud apps|

-|Require compliant PCs and mobile devices||Include SharePoint Online in the list of cloud apps.|
+|Require compliant PCs and mobile devices||Include SharePoint Online in the list of cloud apps|

 |SharePoint Online access control policy: Allow browser-only access to specific SharePoint sites from unmanaged devices||This prevents edit and download of files.
-User PowerShell to specify sites.|
+Use PowerShell to specify sites|

-|Highly regulated||Always requrie MFA||Include SharePoint Online in the assignments of cloud apps.|
+|Highly regulated||Always require MFA||Include SharePoint Online in the assignment of cloud apps|

-|SharePoint Online access control policy: Block access to specific SharePoint sites from unmanaged devices||Use PowerShell to specify sites.|
+|SharePoint Online access control policy: Block access to specific SharePoint sites from unmanaged devices||Use PowerShell to specify sites|

-Use app enforced restrictions in SharePoint Online
+Use app-enforced restrictions in SharePoint Online